kenny-cfg/cfg-202309-software-3/cheat_sheets/pipenv.md

 * If you're interested, you can type `pipenv --venv` to find out where `pipenv` has put your virtual environment
 * To **deactivate** your virtual environment, `exit`
 * To delete your virtual environment, delete the folder pointed to by `pipenv --rm`
+* To get the location of your virtual environment folder, `pipenv --venv`

 ## Under the bonnet